chronakis/dbcp-conn-log/README.md

 You will now be able to see the connections

 ##More details
-###The problem**
+###The problem
-Tomcat's DBCP is great but I doesn't come with much logging.
-If you work in a large application and somewhere, some code leaves a a connection open, your connection pool will run out of connections (removing abandoned is not always efficient).
+Tomcat's DBCP is great but it doesn't come with much helpful logging.
+If you work with a large application and somewhere, some code leaves a connection open, your connection pool will run out of connections (removing abandoned is not always efficient) when load increases.
 This code may even be from a 3rd party plugin which makes things even more hard to debug.

 I needed a very simple way to tell where in my code a connection is opened (acutally borrowed from the pool) and if and where in the code this same connection is closed (actually returned to the pool).
 My first idea to compile my own DBCP failed as tomcat uses its own version and I wasnot in the mood to compile my own tomcat just for this.